 This option serves a dual function.
 When the trunk is configured for muxing protocol it represents the number of seconds the trunk can remain inoperative before it is declared out of service.
-Typically this means carrier detector at the interface has disappeared or a constant state of retransmissions for that time
+Typically this means carrier detector at the interface has disappeared or a constant state of retransmissions for that time period has occurred.
+When the trunk protocol is set for X.21 or X.21/PSTN, it represents, a configurable inactivity timeout parameter.
+In either case, DTR at the interface is dropped to put a modem on-hook in the X.21/PSTN mode or to go idle in the X.21 mode.

-Trunk Timeout (secs): 60 <CR>
+Trunk Timeout (secs): 60 < CR>